Just in case the abundance of pumpkin-shaped decor in every storefront didn’t tell you, Halloween is on its way.

 But for writers, the scariest situations have nothing to do with masked monsters or creepy, remote cabins.
 (Actually, a lot of us would probably like to spend some time out in the woods.)

-So we put together this list of some common writer frighteners — and our best tips on how to crush them.
+So we put together this list of some common freelance writing challenges — and our best tips on how to crush them.
 Whether you’re a beginner yet to publish a single blog post or a full-time freelance vet, here are 13 writing-related conundrums you don’t have to be afraid of.

 1. You want to become a freelance writer, but you don’t know where to start